 MySQL.com has excellent documentation.
 We highly recommend using phpMyAdmin to administer your MySQL database.
 You can create a new database and edit tables with this excellent package.
 All you need to do beforehand is setup the database user(s).

 The webserver needs to be configured to handle PHP files.
 In Apache, this monumental task requires all of three lines in the configuration file.
-There are also instructions for IIS and many more webservers.
-I think you get the idea: use The PHP Manual!
+There are also instructions for IIS and many more webservers, just refer to the PHP Manual !